nisarkhokhar07/Validating_Email/README.md

 ## Prerequisites

-Before it makes sense to start a project, please make sure you have the following installed on your machine:
+Before it makes sense to start a project, please make sure you have made the public folder in root directory of the project and inside it another folder named uploads with the following installed on your machine:

 - ### Node